 Watershed boundaries are established for individual lakes, creeks, and rivers.
 The soil types and elevations for a particular lake or river determine the size of the watershed and where its boundaries lie.
-Every large watershed is composed of numerous smaller ones and are commonly referred to as sub-watersheds.
+Every large watershed is composed of numerous smaller ones that are commonly referred to as sub-watersheds.

 What is the “watershed approach”?

 The watershed approach is a concept that addresses working with local, state, federal, and private agencies and organizations in identifying the water quality needs and concerns for a particular watershed.
-This approach allows these agencies and organizations to administer technical and educational assistance based on the characteristics of the individual watershed, while best managing its natural resources– soil, water, air, plants, and animals.
+This approach allows these agencies and organizations to administer technical and educational assistance based on the characteristics of the individual watershed while best managing its natural resources– soil, water, air, plants, and animals.

 What can you do to protect your watershed?

-Apply lawn and garden chemicals sparingly and according to directions
+Apply lawn and garden chemicals sparingly and according to directions.

 Dispose of used oil, antifreeze, paints and other household chemicals properly—not in storm sewers or drains.
-If your community does not already have a program for collecting household hazardous wastes, ask your local government to establish one
+If your community does not already have a program for collecting household hazardous wastes, ask your local government to establish one.

-Clean up spilled brake fluid, oil, grease and antifreeze.
+Clean up spilled brake fluid, oil, grease, and antifreeze.
 Do not hose them into the street where they can eventually reach local streams and lakes.

 Control soil erosion on your property by planting ground cover and stabilizing erosion-prone areas.